 Organizational communication is a process usually intended for exchanging messages between individuals, groups and organizational levels within the organization, with the purpose of achieving the individual and the collective objectives.
 Organizational communication is a spontaneous and natural process.
 It must be designed as to allow both coordination (the process that aims to achieve a predetermined goal, necessary to achieve the ultimate goal of the organization) and harmonization (the activity that aims to define a common goal).
 One of the promoters of the concept of organizational communication was Chris Argyris ("Personality and Organization", 1954), who wrote as a response to the scientific management concept developed by Taylor whom promoted a radical gap between managers and workers.
 Taylor sustained that "the managers".
+This turning point the workers are stupid and lazy, always opposing to managers".

-This turning point in the science of management for improving organizational communication had become one of the basic objectives of organizational development.
+in the science of management for improving organizational communication had become one of the basic objectives of organizational development.